Fox-Coffee/Fox-Coffee/README.md

 My name is Eden, I'm a programming student.
 Except programming I'm also interested in writing and heavy metal music✏🎸.

-I am currently learning C#, and trying to expand my knowledge on both web and desktop development.
+I am currently learning C, and trying to expand my knowledge on both web and desktop development.

 ### Languages